SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-16-vaccine-writing-hard.md

 They're all&hellip; uniquely awful.
 Not just unqualified, but anti-qualified.

 NB: Retsef Levi, in particular, believes mRNA vaccines have killed more people than they have saved.
-I don't want dive into his delusions to figure out why he thinks that.
-It is in complete ignorance of the pharmacovigilance function of Phase IV, which detect _exactly that sort of thing._
+I don't want dive into his statements to figure out why he thinks that.
+It is in apparent ignorance of the pharmacovigilance function of Phase IV, which detect _exactly that sort of thing._

 For example, the COX2 inhibitor Vioxx/rofecoxib was initially hailed as a way to relieve